Documentation

 - Monitor processing times

-The HTML API defaults to DPI 2 for better text rendering, while the Screenshot API defaults to DPI 1 for faster processing of web pages.
+The HTML API defaults to DPI 2 for sharper text rendering, while the Screenshot API defaults to DPI 1 for faster processing.